-Revenues earned outside of Canada for the year ended December 31, 2023 were \$1,256.9 million.
-Of the total amount earned outside of Canada, \$538.3 million was earned in the U.S. and \$364.5 million was earned in Japan.
+Revenues earned outside of Canada for the year ended December 31, 2024 were \$1,274 million.
+Of the total amount earned outside of Canada, \$529 million was earned in the U.S. and \$389 million was earned in Japan.
 Revenue by geographic area is determined based on the ship-to location.

-The Company operates an international export business through a network of offices located in Canada, Japan, Korea, Philippines and China that are focused on the sale of chilled and frozen pork and value-added prepared meats and meals and on serving the needs of the Company's strategic international customers.
+The Company operates an international business through a network of offices located in Canada, the U.S., Japan, Korea, Philippines and China.
+With this international presence, it is able to access important markets for the sale of a range of its products, including chilled and frozen pork, as well as value-added prepared meats, meals and plant protein offerings.
 The Company markets a range of products produced in Canada for sales to customers outside of Canada, including value-added prepared meats, pork and poultry products.
 There are significant sales of pork products to Japan, the United States, Mexico, China and Korea.
-The majority of the Company's plant protein production facilities and sales are in the United States.
+The majority of the Company's plant protein production facilities and sales are in the U.S.